msolnit/xkcd-with-mPulse/README.md

 and insert your own API key.

-In addition to measuring all network traffic, this demo also includes a custom timer for measuring the render time of anindividual comics, and a custom metric tracking how often people share links.
+In addition to measuring all network traffic, this demo also includes a custom timer for measuring the render time of individual comics, and a custom metric tracking how often people share links.